Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 Read My Separate Post: Tantalus Loop Trail

-I chose to go left to continue hiking out to the Pauoa Flats Bench.
+At the junction shown above, I chose to go left to continue hiking out to the Pauoa Flats Bench.

 Pauoa Flats-ʻAihualama Junction